rudolf-erdei/BIECO-Installer/README.md

 Tool Developers are advised to put URL's and ports as parameters that can be set by docker compose, so that the platform will be flexible enough.

+## Database usage
+An instance of MySQL (currently version 5.7.33) comes preinstalled within the system.
+If needed,

+## Integration and ActiveMQ Usage